-Purusant to the acquisition of Company by JSW Neo Energy Limited (a wholly owned subsidiary of JSW Energy Limited) through Share Purchase Agreement dated 9 August 2022 effective from 29 March 2023, the Company has become an wholly owned subsidiary of JSW Neo Energy Limited w.e.f.
+Purusant to the acquisition of Company by JSW Neo Energy Limited (a wholly owned subsidiary of JSW Energy Limited) on 29 March 2023, the Company has become an wholly owned subsidiary of JSW Neo Energy Limited w.e.f.
 29 March 2023.
 The ultimate holding company is JSW Energy Limited.